A Benchmarking Suite for Flexible Job Shop Scheduling Problems with Worker Flexibility under Uncertainty: Discussion and Conclusion

 The systematic analysis of the results is essential to gain meaningful insights.
 In order to interpret the results and determine the significance of the differences between the solvers, a statistical analysis should be carried out.
-In this way, it is possible to determine which solvers perform better under certain conditions and a solid basis for comparison is created.
-To ensure this, the present benchmarking environment offers a ranking mechanism that statistically evaluates the performance of several solvers based on the Friedman and Nemenyi test and summarizes it in a corresponding diagram.

-The solver results need to be clearly and intuitively presented to visually support the understanding of the performance differences and to communicate experimental findings effectively.
-With the representation of the overall performance in Fig.~\ref{fig:result_gap_example} and the instance-related makespan dynamics in Fig.~\ref{fig:result_time_example}, the environment simplifies the visual judgment of the performance results on this broad set of benchmark instances.
+In this way, it is possible to determine which solvers perform better under certain conditions, and a solid basis for comparison is created.
+To ensure this, the present benchmarking environment offers a ranking mechanism that statistically evaluates the performance of several solvers based on the Friedman and Nemenyi test and summarizes it in a corresponding diagram alongside of a visual representation of the overall performance in Fig.~\ref{fig:greedy_gap} to visually support the understanding and communication of the experimental findings effectively. {The environment also provides tools to compare the robustness of multiple solutions to help the understanding of relevant factors present in the different schedules.} Additional visualization tools are available to focus on the analysis of single instances, which are outlined in the provided Github repository~\cite{Hutter_Benchmarking}.

 Transparency in reporting benchmarking findings is essential.
 All relevant code and benchmark data need to be made accessible to the research community.
 This facilitates subsequent studies and comparisons, contributing to the collective knowledge in the field.
 Further, the related Github repository ensures continuing support to regularly update the benchmarking processes in consultation with the research community.
 This helps in refining benchmarking practices and addressing emerging challenges, leading to more accurate and reliable comparisons over time.
 Following such guidelines establishes a consistent and systematic approach to benchmarking FJSSP(-W) optimization solvers which will drive progress in this field of research.